-In August 2020, the Company redeemed from certain existing partners 24,191 shares of Class B common stock in connection with the exchange of a like number of Class B units to Class A common stock pursuant to the resale and registration rights agreement between the Company and its principals.
+In August 2021, the Company redeemed from certain existing partners 10,651 shares of Class B common stock in connection with the exchange of a like number of Class B units to Class A common stock pursuant to the Resale and Registration Rights Agreement.

-In November 2020, the Company redeemed from certain existing partners 36,361 shares of Class B common stock in connection with the exchange of a like number of Class B units to Class A common stock pursuant to the resale and registration rights agreement between the Company and its principals.
+In November 2021, the Company redeemed from certain existing partners 51,115 shares of Class B common stock in connection with the exchange of a like number of Class B units to Class A common stock pursuant to the Resale and Registration Rights Agreement.

-In December 2020, the Company redeemed from certain existing partners69,724 shares of Class B common stock in connection with the exchange of a like number of Class B units to Class A common stock pursuant to the resale and registration rights agreement between the Company and its principals.
+In December 2021, the Company redeemed from certain existing partners 170,658 shares of Class B common stock in connection with the exchange of a like number of Class B units to Class A common stock pursuant to the Resale and Registration Rights Agreement.